 It was made famous by Hollywood Golden Age stars such as Errol Flynn, Clark Gable as well as Douglas Fairbanks and son.
 Other yesteryear icons include David Niven, Basil Rathbone, Robert Donat, Omar Sharif, Sammy Davis Jr, Little Richard and Vincent Price.

-Needless to say, the Pencil moustache was huge.
-To a certain extent, it was an obligatory accessory for any discerning gentleman that exuded sophistication and elegance.
+In short, the Pencil moustache was huge.
+Indeed, it was an obligatory accessory for any discerning gentleman that exuded sophistication and elegance.

 Over the years, its popularity waned a but a few celebrities sport one unless specifically preparing for a period film.
 French actor Jean Dujardin caused a stir in 2011 when filming The Artist and the style saw a brief renaissance.